scribe-security/docs/docs/integrating-scribe/valint/getting-started-valint.md

 Valint is a powerful tool that validates the integrity of your **supply chain**, providing organizations with a way to enforce `policies` using the Scribe Service, CI, or admission controller.
 It also provides a mechanism for compliance and transparency, both within the organization and with external parties.

-By managing `evidence` generation, storage and validation, Valint ensures that your organization's `policies` are enforced throughout the supply chain. <br />
+By managing `evidence` generation, storage and validation, Valint ensures that your organization's `policies` are enforced throughout the supply chain.

 You can store evidence locally or in any OCI registry, as well as using the Scribe Service for storage.

-In addition to evidence management, Valint also **generates** evidence for a range of targets, including directories, file artifacts, images, and git repositories.
+Additionally, Valint also **generates** evidence for a range of targets, including directories, file artifacts, images, and git repositories.
 It supports two types of evidence: **CycloneDX SBOMs** and **SLSA provenance**.
 With Valint, you can sign and verify artifacts against their origin and signer identity in the supply chain.

 Valint also enables you to **generate** any 3rd party report, scan or configuration (any file) into evidence using the **Generic evidence** subtype.
 Enabling compliance requirements to refer and attest to your custom needs.